CATHEDRAL COVE walk

 The walk itself takes around 30 mins each way but you'll want to allow time to enjoy the sights along the way as well as Cathedral Cove itself.

-The main carpark at the start of the Cathedral Cove walk is only 10-12 minutes drive from Flaxmill Bay.
-It is only a small carpark and quickly fills up during weekends and holidays in winter.
+The main carpark at the start of the Cathedral Cove walkway is about a 10 minute drive from Flaxmill Bay.
+However, it is only a small carpark which quickly fills up during weekends and holidays in winter.
 From 1 October to 30 April it becomes a drop off only zone.
-If you have a good walking fitness, it can be better to park further away and walk up the road to the start of the walkway.
+If you have a good walking fitness, you may need to park further away and walk up Grange Road to the start of the walkway.
 During the summer months there is a paid 'park and ride' service which operates daily from 9am to 6pm.

 Alternatively, there is access to the main walkway via the coastal track at the northern end of Hahei Beach, this will add another 20 minutes to your journey.

 - What to take: Walking shoes, camera, water, sunscreen, hat, swimwear/towel.